pivotal/docs-tap/workloads/spec-reference.md

 container image carrying the application already built to further resources.

-Depending on how the Workload is configured, for example, if using [pre-built images](../scc/pre-built-image.hbs.md) that the link name should not be a topic title or |THIRD-PARTY-NAME documentation|. ฿--> or [building from source](../scc/building-from-source.hbs.md) that the link name should not be a topic title or |THIRD-PARTY-NAME documentation|. ฿-->, different semantics apply:
+Depending on how the Workload is configured, for example, if using [pre-built images](../scc/pre-built-image.hbs.md) or [building from source](../scc/building-from-source.hbs.md), different semantics apply:

 - pre-built: an `ImageRepository` object is created aiming at providing a reference to the latest image found matching the name as specified in